-Written By: Menachem Rephun, Communications Manager and Self Advocate
+Written by Menachem Rephun, Communications Manager and Advocate

-For millions of neurodiverse employees and jobseekers in the U.S., Diversity, Equity, and Inclusion (DEI) has completely redefined fair-wage employment and shifted workplace culture in a more inclusive direction.
-Through DEI initiatives, employees with autism spectrum disorder (ASD), dyslexia, ADHD, and other conditions (sometimes known as “invisible disabilities”) have found opportunities for success and career growth that would not have been possible before.
+For millions of neurodiverse Americans, Diversity, Equity, and Inclusion (DEI) has redefined fair-wage employment and made workplace culture more inclusive.
+Through DEI, employees with autism spectrum disorder (ASD), dyslexia, ADHD, and others have found new opportunities for success.
 At the same time, DEI has become an extremely controversial issue.
-Critics argue that despite seeking to counter discrimination, DEI is discriminatory itself by hiring on the basis of race, gender, sexual orientation, and/or disability.
+Critics argue that despite seeking to counter discrimination, DEI reverse-discriminates by hiring based on race, gender, sexual orientation, and/or disability.

-Amidst this controversy, one thing is clear: the mounting DEI backlash has led to many DEI programs being cut, and DEI professionals being laid off.
-“DEI positions have been disproportionately hit by layoffs across industries,” ABC News reported in 2023, “but particularly at tech companies, which have faced financial challenges as sales slowed from the blistering pace attained during the pandemic.”
+Amidst this controversy, one thing is clear: the mounting DEI backlash has led to many DEI programs being cut.
+“DEI positions have been disproportionately hit by layoffs across industries,” ABC News reported in 2023.
 The ongoing anti-DEI backlash makes protecting DEI for neurodiverse employees an urgent priority.
 It’s also crucial to recognize the downstream effects that firing DEI managers could potentially have on the neurodiverse community.

 There’s no doubt that for neurodiverse employees, ending DEI would be extremely damaging in both the short and long-term.
-The end of DEI programs would result in neurodiverse employees having fewer workplace accommodations; less representation in leadership roles; less workplace accessibility; and less inclusive hiring practices.
-DEI efforts have also helped neurodiverse employees and jobseekers by pushing back against stigmas and stereotypes, shifting employer perceptions in a more positive direction with regard to neurodiverse hiring.
+Ending DEI would result in neurodiverse employees having fewer workplace accommodations and less representation in leadership roles.
+They would also have less workplace accessibility, and fewer inclusive hiring practices.
+Perhaps most importantly, DEI has helped neurodiverse employees by pushing back against stigmas and improving employer perceptions.

-“Some of the world’s biggest companies are now actively looking to hire neurodiverse workers,” a 2023 World Economic Forum article states, “and provide appropriate support once they gain employment.”
-The Washington Post points out that several major companies, including Victoria’s Secret, Prudential, and Moderna, expanded their DEI teams by 50% or more in 2023.
-As explained by Mindshift, an organization focused on employment for people on the autism spectrum, “Under the Equal Employment Opportunity Commission, neurodiversity is a protected class, and best DEI practices will help foster empathy and leverage the strengths of neurodiverse individuals.”
+According to a World Economic Forum article, some of the world’s biggest companies are now more focused on neurodiverse employment.
+The Washington Post writes that Victoria’s Secret, Prudential, Moderna, and other major companies expanded their DEI teams by 50% or more in 2023.
+Mindshift, an organization focused on employment for people on the autism spectrum, writes that “Under the Equal Employment Opportunity Commission, neurodiversity is a protected class, and best DEI practices will help foster empathy and leverage the strengths of neurodiverse individuals.”

-In short, DEI has played a vital role in most, if not all of the progress in neurodiverse employment that has been made over the past several years, and as a result, dismantling it would create a major setback.
+DEI has been to vital to much of the progress in neurodiverse employment over the past several years.
+As a result, dismantling it would create a major setback.

-Despite the controversy around DEI, there has been some corporate and public support in recent years, most notably in 2020 after wide-scale protests that followed the murder of George Floyd in Minneapolis.
-That support was short-lived, however, as companies began escalating cuts of DEI professionals later that year, based on a survey of over 600 companies from the data firm Revelio Labs.
-The survey found that “[the] attrition rate for DEI roles has been about double that of non-DEI jobs.”
+Despite the controversy around DEI, there has been support in recent years.
+2020 saw a notable surge, after wide-scale protests followed the murder of George Floyd in Minneapolis.
+That support was short-lived, however, as companies began escalating cuts of DEI professionals later that year.
+A survey of over 600 companies from the data firm Revelio Labs found the attrition rate for DEI roles “has been about double that of non-DEI jobs.”

 Some legislative efforts have also sought to severely reduce, if not outright eliminate, workplace DEI.
-In June 2024, Congressman Michael Cloud (RTX 27th District) and Sen. JD Vance of Ohio introduced the Dismantle DEI Act, which would eliminate federal DEI programs, along with funding for federal agencies, contractors, organizations receiving federal grants, and educational accreditation agencies.
+In June 2024, Cong.
+Michael Cloud (R–TX 27th District) and Sen. JD Vance of Ohio introduced the Dismantle DEI Act, to eliminate federal DEI programs.
+The bill would also cut funding for federal agencies, contractors, organizations receiving federal grants, and educational accreditation agencies.
 In a statement, Vance described the “DEI agenda” as “a destructive ideology that breeds hatred and racial division.
 It has no place in our federal government or anywhere else in our society.”

-This anti-DEI campaign is still in motion, and could become an even graver threat to neurodiverse employment should Republicans, by far the most vocal critics of DEI, take back the White House and Congress in the upcoming election.
+This anti-DEI campaign is still in motion, and could become an even graver threat to neurodiverse employment should Republicans, by far the most vocal critics of DEI, take back the White House and Congress in 2025.
 All of this raises the question: what can we do to protect DEI?

 Some advocates have responded to that question by becoming more vocal in defending DEI in the workplace.
-One of those defenders is Shaun Harper, a USC Professor and founder of the USC Race and Equity Center, who has pushed back against some of the misconceptions surrounding DEI.
+One of those defenders is Shaun Harper.
+A USC Professor and founder of the USC Race and Equity Center, Harper has pushed back against the misconceptions around DEI.
 Harper argues that the concept wasn’t created to exclude white people or white men from the workforce.
 Speaking to CNN, Harper pointed out that many companies with DEI programs teach employees how to unlearn stereotypes and cultivate respect for each other’s differences.

 “It’s not all divisive,” Harper was quoted as saying.
 “People can learn the skills that are needed to deliver on diversity and inclusion values.”
 Some of the prevailing myths and misconceptions about DEI have also been refuted by the University of Colorado in their article “Debunking Myths About Diversity, Equity & Inclusive Excellence”.